-In a separate bowl mix together the cottage cheese, parmesan cheese.
+In a separate bowl, mix together the cottage cheese and parmesan cheese.
 Beat eggs and fold into the cottage cheese mixture.

 Drain noodles.
-In a large/deep oblong baking dish start with some sauce from the meat mixture in the bottom of the pan before adding the noodles.
-Then add layers starting with the noodles, followed by the meat mixture, two or three large spoonsful of the cottage cheese mixture, topped with generous portions of the shredded mozzarella cheese.
+In a large/deep oblong baking dish, start with some sauce from the meat mixture in the bottom of the pan before adding the noodles.
+Add layers, starting with the noodles, followed by the meat mixture, two or three large spoonsful of the cottage cheese mixture, topped with generous portions of the shredded mozzarella cheese.

-I usually do three layers, but you can do a many as four layers if the pan holds it!
+I usually do three layers, but you can do as many as four layers if the pan holds it!

-This recipe freezes well and it great warmed up for leftovers!
+This recipe freezes well and is great warmed up for leftovers!

 1 1/2 c. flour